 2) Do I have to sell my home with an agent?

 The short answer is no. There’s no rule that says you can’t sell your home on your own, and some sellers do so with relative success.
 The real question is, should you?
-While it may be tempting to avoid having to pay commission, you may want to think carefully before selling your home without representation.
+While it may be tempting to avoid having to pay commission, you may want to think carefully before selling your home without representation from working with an agent.

 Consider this.
 A qualified agent brings a wealth of skills and expertise to a sale—and that can have a very real impact on your results.
 Take pricing.
 Set your price too low, and you won’t get the return you deserve.
 Too high, and you’ll risk turning off qualified buyers (which could leave your home languishing on the market).
 Then there’s pricing for—and negotiating—multiple offers, which is a skill unto itself.
 Unfortunately, it’s nearly impossible to settle on the right sum without recent local sales data and a pricing strategy based on experience.